mbheinen/bpa-ipf-tsp/docs/basic/pfc.rst

 Special codes on each bus permit individual dispositions of generator and load quantities.
 Generation and/or load may be converted to constant current, constant admittance, or converted to an REI coherent unit.
 The codes are show in the table below.

-.. table:: Reduction Quali?er Codes
+.. table:: Reduction Qualifier Codes

   ============== =======================
   Column         Value